Friday, 16 January 2026

 to change.

-I did not leave in a storm.
+She did not leave in a storm.

-I left like dusk—
+She left like dusk—

 slow, certain,